-Firstly, what do an Australian barber, a South African winemaker, and Scottish geologist have in common?
+Firstly, what do an Australian barber, a South African winemaker, and a Scottish geologist have in common?
 They are all in professions with critical skills that are in demand in their countries.
-And, there all jobs that are pathways to immigration.
+And, they are all jobs that are pathways to immigration.
 These jobs are all part of skilled migration programs and make you eligible for a critical skills visa.

 Many countries welcome immigrants with specific skills to live and work as Expats.
-They offer visa and residency to fill a particular demand.
+They offer visas and residency to fill a particular demand.
 Countries look to source critical skills and experience from immigrants that may be locally in short supply.